otherwiseguy/ml2ovn-trace/README.md

 -----
 ```
 $ ml2ovn-trace --help
-Usage: ml2ovn-trace [OPTIONS]
+Usage: ml2ovn-trace [OPTIONS] [OVNTRACE_ARGS]...

 Options:
   -c, --cloud TEXT      [required]
   -f, --from TEXT       Object to fill eth.src/ip4.src from, e.g. server=vm1
                         [required]

-  -t, --to TEXT       Object to fill ip4.dst and possibly eth.dst if no --via,
+  -t, --to TEXT         Object to fill ip4.dst and possibly eth.dst if no
-                      e.g. server=vm2  [required]
+                        --via, e.g. server=vm2  [required]

-  -V, --via TEXT      Object to override eth.dst with, e.g. router=net1-router
+  -V, --via TEXT        Object to override eth.dst with, e.g.
+                        router=net1-router

   -n, --network TEXT    Network to limit interfaces to.
 If not passed, and
                         objects only have one, it will be used, e.g.
                         network=net1

+  -m, --microflow TEXT  Additional microflow string to append to the one
+                        generated

   --help                Show this message and exit.
 ```